An Introduction to Probabilistic Programming: Gibbs Sampling

 \section{Gibbs Sampling}

-So far, we have just defined a way to translate probabilistic programs into a data structure for finite graphical models.
+So far, we have defined a way to translate probabilistic programs into a data structure for finite graphical models.
 One important reason for doing so is that many existing inference algorithms are defined explicitly in terms of finite graphical models, and can now be applied directly to probabilistic programs written in the FOPPL.
 We will consider such algorithms now, starting with a general family of Markov chain Monte Carlo (MCMC) algorithms.

-MCMC algorithms perform Bayesian inference by drawing samples from the posterior distribution; that is, the conditional distribution of the latent variables $X \subseteq V$ given the observed variables $Y \subset V$.
-This is accomplished by simulating from a Markov chain whose transition operator is defined such that the stationary distribution is the target posterior $p(X \mid Y)$.
+MCMC algorithms perform Bayesian inference by drawing samples from the posterior distribution $p(X \mid Y)$ by simulating a Markov chain whose transition kernel is defined such that the stationary distribution is the target posterior $p(X \mid Y)$.
 These samples are then used to characterize the distribution of the return value $r(X)$.
+Procedurally, MCMC algorithms begin by initializing latent variables to some value $X^{(0)}$ and generate a sequence of samples $X^{(1)}, \dots, X^{(S)}$ in which each $X^{(s)} \sim q(\cdot Y, \mid X^{(s-1)})$ is sampled from a probability density that is known as a transition kernel.
+Repeatedly sampling from a transition kernel produces a Markov chain, a sequence of random variables in which each $X^{(s)}$ depends only on $X^{(s-1)}$.
+Intuitively, we can think of this Markov chain as a biased ``random walk'' in which samples $p(X^{(s)} \mid Y) $ that have a higher probability under the posterior occur more frequently.